Stochastic Approximation of the Paths of Killed Markov Processes Conditioned on Survival: Introduction

-Thus, whilst both reinforced processes and the Fleming-Viot process are known to provide an approximation method for the QSDs of killed Markov processes, prior to the present paper only the Fleming-Viot process was known to provide an approximation method for the distribution conditioned on survival of killed Markov processes at fixed instants of time, the distribution of the path conditioned on survival over finite time horizons, or the law of the $Q$-process.
-In the present paper, we shall show how the construction of reinforced processes may be adapted to provide an approximation method for the law of the path of a killed Markov process conditioned on survival over a finite time horizon (thus, by extension, the law conditioned on survival at fixed instants of time).
-In the future, we hope to extend this to obtain an approximation method for the $Q$-process.
+Thus, whilst both reinforced processes and the Fleming-Viot process are known to provide an approximation method for the QSDs of killed Markov processes - thereby describing killed Markov processes at fixed time instants - prior to the present paper only the Fleming-Viot process was known to provide a pathwise description.
+In the present paper, we shall show how the construction of reinforced processes may be adapted to provide such a pathwise description.

-The fundamental idea is to, at each killing time, jump onto both the spatial and temporal location of a point sampled from the history or, with some probability, sample a killed Markov process started from some fixed initial distribution at time $0$ instead.
+Whereas reinforced processes are constructed by sampling a spatial location from the history, we adapt this construction by sampling both the spatial and temporal location (or, with some probability, sampling a killed Markov process started from some fixed initial distribution at time $0$ instead).
 We refer to the resultant constructions as reinforced path processes.
 A more precise definition is given by the following.